genidma/teatime-accessibility/README.md

 - **Statistics Tracking**: Automatic logging and viewing of tea sessions
 - **Settings Dialog**: Configure animation preferences through a user-friendly interface
 - **Mini-Mode**: Compact display mode for a smaller window footprint
+- **Nano-Mode**: Ultra-compact mode with transparent background that shows only the timer digits
+- **Custom Skins**: Personalize the appearance with different visual themes
+- **Preset Durations**: Quick access to common tea brewing times

 ## Keyboard Shortcuts